boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.0.3 =
+* Switches Delete to trash action rather than a true delete
 * Removes More button from TinyMCE in Docs context
 * Fixes bug that allowed doc comments to show up in activity streams incorrectly
 * Adds Spanish translation